rjkoepp/dwf-books-and-courses/docs/course-notes/computer-science/teach-yourself-cs/index.md

 There are 2 types of software engineer: those who understand computer science well enough to do challenging, innovative work, and those who just get by because they're familiar with a few high level tools.

 Both call themselves software engineers, and both tend to earn similar salaries in their early careers.
-But Type 1 engineers progress toward more fulfilling and well-remunerated work over time, whether that's valuable commercial work or breakthrough open-source projects, technical leadership or high-quality individual contributions.
+But Type 1 engineers progress toward more fulfilling and well-remunerated work over time, whether that's valuable commercial work or breakthrough open-source projects, technical leadership, or high-quality individual contributions.

 Type 1 engineers find ways to learn computer science in depth, whether through conventional means or by relentlessly learning throughout their careers.
 Type 2 engineers typically stay at the surface, learning specific tools and technologies rather than their underlying foundations, only picking up new skills when the winds of technical fashion change.